 In Academic Year 2019-2020, more than $21,000 was awarded to 14 International Grant recipients for projects around the world and on campus.
 More than $45,000 was awarded to 13 Partnership Grant recipients for activities with eight of Drake’s global partners.

-Partnering with students, faculty, and staff to advance global and cross-cultural initiatives that connect Drake University with the world, the Drake International Grants Review Committee invites applications for funding.
+Partnering with students, faculty, and staff to advance global and cross-cultural initiatives that connect Drake University with the world, the Global Engagement Grants Review Committee invites applications for funding.
 Grants are available to assist academic programs, faculty, and staff members in efforts to enhance the global engagement of Drake faculty, staff, and students.
 Applications may be considered for awards from multiple sources and will be reviewed on an ongoing basis until funds are expended.

 Drake University has established formal partnerships with multiple institutions abroad.
 Joint faculty and staff projects with one of our global partner institutions may be eligible for financial support through the Global Partnership Grants.
 Contact Hannah Sappenfield for more information or to get connected with a global partner institution.

-In light of restricted international mobility due to COVID-19, this new grant program has been developed to support Drake faculty and staff in bringing virtual global enhancement to their existing courses and programs.
+This new grant program has been developed to support Drake faculty and staff in bringing virtual global enhancement to their existing courses and programs.
 Examples may include (but are not limited to):

 Assistance is available through the Office of Global Engagement to connect Drake faculty and staff with provider organizations and global partner institutions that can serve as resources for potential projects.
 Contact Annique Kiel for more information.

 Full-time faculty and staff members are eligible to apply for Global Enhancement Grants for activities.
 Preference will be given to proposals that:

 This grant opportunity is for students and faculty to conduct research on topics of broad public importance, such as hunger, humanitarian crises, global warming, and forced migrations.